-Message TCP8620 Local connection endpoint not available Cause Could not enable this VPN connections because the local connection endpoint was not available.
-Recovery Check the "View the VPN server job logs" on page 47 for additional messages pertaining to this connection.
+Massaga Rocovory TCP8608 VPN connection, [connection name], could not obtain a NAT address This dynamic-key group or data connection specified that network address translation (NAT) be done on one or more addresses, and that failed due to one of these likely reason codes: 1 - Address to apply NAT to is not a single IP address.
+2 - All available addresses have been used.
+Check the job logs for additional messages.
+Correct the errors and try the request again.
+Use iSeries Navigator to check or correct the VPN policy.
+Ensure that the dynamic-key group associated with this connection has acceptable values for addresses configured.
+TCP8620 Local connection endpoint not available Could not enable this VPN connections because the local connection endpoint was not available.
+Check the job logs for additional messages pertaining to this connection.
 Make sure the local connection endpoint is defined and started by using the NETSTAT OPTION(IFC) command.
 Correct any errors and try the request again.
 TCP8621 Local data endpoint to available Could not enable this VPN connection because the local data endpoint was not available.
-Check the "View the VPN server job logs" on page 47 for additional messages pertaining to this connection.
+Check the job logs for additional messages pertaining to this connection.
 Make sure the local connection endpoint is defined and started by using the NETSTAT OPTION(IFC) command.
 Correct any errors and try the request again.
 TCP8622 Transport encapsulation not permitted with a gateway Could not enable this VPN connection because the negotiated policy specified transport encapsulation mode and this connection is defined as a security gateway.
-Check the "View the VPN server job logs" on page 47 for additional messages pertaining to this connection.
+Check the job logs for additional messages pertaining to this connection.
 Use iSeries Navigator to change the VPN policy associated with this VPN connection.
 Correct any errors and try the request again.
 TCP8623 VPN connection overlaps with an existing one Could not enable this VPN connection because an existing VPN connection is already enabled.
 This connection has a local data endpoint of, [local data endpoint value] and a remote data endpoint of, [remote data endpoint value].
-Check the "View the VPN server job logs" on page 47 for additional messages pertaining to this connection.
+Check the job logs for additional messages pertaining to this connection.
 Use iSeries Navigator to view all enabled connections that have local data endpoints and remote data endpoints overlapping the connection.
 Change the policy of the existing connection if both connections are required.
-Correct any errors and try the request again request again.
+Correct any errors and try the request again.